niicooalv/liceo-DrivingFrenzy/README.md

 - Run the application several times as it is and try to follow the code, to understand how it works.
 - Create a UML Class diagram of the current project.
 Be specific about the visibility of methods and variables.
 > The diagrams will be reviewed and evaluated.
-All of the members of the group must explain it the portion they are asked for.
+All of the members of the group must explain the portion they are asked for.
 - Create a method called ``defaultRace`` in the `ControlCenter`.
 This is a simpler version of the ``simpleRandomRace`` method, but in this case everything is predefined (not randomized):
     - We have a track with 5 sections of 1000, 2000, 3000, 2000 and 1000 meters of length; you can choose the max speed.
     - We have just 3 vehicles, they will be Scooters.
 Give the vehicles proper descriptions and drivers.